-Your children get hungry every morning and look forward to a quick snack and recess.
-Please send healthy foods that they can eat quickly.
-They are anxious to play on the playground too.
+Please send healthy foods that they can eat during morning break.
 Fruit slices, peanuts, cheese sticks, a package of crackers, are examples of food that are easy and quick to eat and give them a boost of energy.

 Water is very important!
 They get really thirsty and always want a drink.
 Please send a bottle filled with fresh water from home.
 It takes too much time to fill several water bottles in the morning.

 Students love to celebrate their birthday in class.
-Parents are invited to bring treats to share with the class at 2:45 (or at 2:15 on Mondays).
-We will sing Happy Birthday.
+Parents are invited to bring treats to share with the class at 2:45 (or at 2:15 on Wednesdays).
 Please see me the day or so before the birthday to let me know if you will be bringing treats.
 If you can't come at the end of the day, you can drop off treats in the morning.
 Many children bring cupcakes, some bring frosted cookies, and some have even brought ice cream bars.
 I don't have time to cut or serve a cake.
 We usually don't have enough time for drinks.
 If you do bring drinks, make it a juice box.

 Some children have summer birthdays.
 We can arrange to have half birthdays, or an alternate date.
 Please see me to arrange a birthday celebration day.
 Every child likes to be special for one day!